Engelberg/ubergraph/README.md

 	(ns example.core
 	  (:require [ubergraph.core :as uber]))

 Ubergraph lists loom as a dependency, so when you add ubergraph to your project, leiningen will also download loom.
 This means all of loom's namespaces are also available to you in your program.
-Loom is currently organized in a way that its protocols are split across a couple different namespaces.
+Loom is currently organized in a way that its protocols are split across several different namespaces.
 As a convenience, ubergraph.core provides access to all of loom's protocol functions through its own namespace.

 For example, rather than calling `loom.graph/out-edges` and `loom.attr/add-attr`, you can just call `uber/out-edges` and `uber/add-attr`.